JerickoDG/JerickoDG-SentimentAnalysis_IceSkatingPH/README.md

 However, the questions are not limited from those.
 Also, finer details regarding the data will also be investigated along the way.

+## Files and Folders
+* data_scraping.ipynb - Contains scripts in cells used to scrape review data.
+* eda_sentiment.ipynb - Shows scripts and outputs for conducting preprocessing, exploratory data analysis, and sentiment intensity analysis.
+* requirements.txt - Contains the libraries and versions used.
+You many use `pip install -r requirements.txt` to your virtual environment.
+* dataset - Folder that contains CSV datasets from three branches.
+* results_csv - Folder that contains CSV files for combined data, preprocessed data, and data with outputs from sentiment intensity analysis.
 ***
 Feel free to explore and use the dataset for your projects.
 It would be interesting to see what you came up with that I missed out.